 The story is set on the Orient express as it weaves its way through a snowy Europe with a cast of characters each with their own demons and desires that all slot together as the train nears its destination.
 Dr Czinner, a Serbian dissident communist leader, is on his way back to lead a revolt, that, unfortunately for him, kicks off a few days early while he’s barely through Germany.
 To add to his woes, a British journalist, Mabel Warren, a ferocious bulldog of a reporter, recognises him in Cologne and attempts to blackmail him into giving her an exclusive story.

 Myatt meets Cora Musker and, attracted by her slim figure, lends her his compartment and, later, his bed.
 But he’s also got one eye on the elegant Janet Pardoe, Mabel’s paid companion, who’s also caught the attention of cockney writer Mr. Savory.

 There are, as is so often the case in novels pre-dating the 1960s, some uncomfortable racial and gender stereotypes.
 Myatt is the caricature literary Jew that you can trace back to Shylock – all big nose and shrewdness.
-To make it even worse, Greene congratulates both himself and his characters on liking Myatt despite his Jewish.
+To make it even worse, Greene congratulates both himself and his characters on liking Myatt despite him being Jewish.
 How kind!
-This is particularly ironic considering the book was published in 1932 and, as we all know, the world took a very, very large anti-Semitic step backwards before it moved forwards again.
+This is particularly ironic considering the book was published in 1932 and, as we all know, the world took a very, very large anti-Semitic step backwards.